-• High community engagement, particularly at Maraenui Bilingual School, promotes cultural preservation and fosters a sense of belonging among residents.
+- High engagement at places like Maraenui Bilingual School supports cultural preservation and builds a sense of belonging among locals.

 Location and Significance

-Maraenui, a vibrant suburb in Napier, is conveniently located just a stone's throw from the central business district of Napier in the stunning Hawke's Bay region of New Zealand.
+Maraenui, a vibrant suburb in Napier, sits just a short distance from the city’s central business district in the picturesque Hawke’s Bay region of New Zealand.
+Its proximity to key areas makes it an integral part of the urban fabric, blending residential life with easy access to city services.

 Demographic Overview